-- 1. Turn on the unit while pressing any key. - 2.
-Press the [-] key to start the diagnostic test.
-The diagnostics screen appears, devices are checked and the results displayed as OK or NG (No Good). - 3.
-Operate all controls one by one.
+- 2. Press the [-] key to start the diagnostic test.
+The diagnostics screen appears, devices are checked and the results displayed as OK or NG (No Good). - Operate all controls one by one.
 Confirm that key name and switch position are correct.

-Note: Do not place the [MODE] switch in the POWER ON position; power will be turned off
+Note: Do not place the [MODE] switch in the POWER OFF position; power will be turned off.